-Patrick is a rising 2L from Houston and he had actually never lived anywhere else before making the long journey to Austin.
+Patrick is a rising 3L from Houston and he had actually never lived anywhere else before making the long journey to Austin.
 Before being admitted to Texas Law, he studied history at the University of Houston, earned a master’s in international studies from the University of St. Thomas (also in Houston), and worked at the World Affairs Council of Greater—you guessed it—Houston.
 His legal interests include bird law, labor and employment, and international law.
-Patrick is excited to serve as the Society Coordinator for Cadena and hopes to help students make time to relax and enjoy the law school experience.
+Patrick is excited to serve as a Dean's Fellow for Cadena Society and hopes to help students make time to relax and enjoy the law school experience.

 Emily is a rising 2L from Jacksonville, Florida.
 She graduated from the University of Florida with a B.A. in English and a minor in Spanish.
 She spent her senior year as a writer-in-residence at the Samuel P. Harn Museum of Art.
 After graduating, Emily came straight through to Texas Law.
 She is a member of the Women’s Law Caucus and The Federalist Society and hopes to practice litigation.
 Emily is excited to be a Dean’s Fellow and help new students navigate and enjoy their 1L year.
 She has ridden horses competitively since she was six and brought her horse, Bling, to Austin.
 In her free time, Emily enjoys paddle boarding, wake surfing, reading, and gardening.